 Can You Compost Meat Scraps?

-A win/win scenario for a small amount of effort, composting is the natural decay of organic refuse within controlled conditions that enable tiny organisms (bacteria, fungi and protozoa) to convert the refuse into rich, gorgeous soil.
+A win/win scenario for a small amount of effort, composting is the natural decay of organic refuse within controlled conditions that enable tiny organisms (bacteria, fungi, and protozoa) to convert the refuse into rich, gorgeous soil.

 The question is what qualifies as organic matter suitable for the compost pile.
-Generally, folks think about grass clippings and fruit and vegetable trimmings, but how about meat?
+Generally, folks think about grass clippings and fruit or vegetable trimmings, but how about meat?
 Meat is organic material, right?
 So then, one might ask, “Can you compost meat scraps?”

 Meat Composting Info

-If we consider that meat in compost is an organic material, then the easy answer is, “yes, you can compost meat scraps.”
+If we consider that meat in compost is an organic material, then the easy answer is “yes, you can compost meat scraps.”
 However, the question is a bit more complicated than that.

-Some areas, for good reason, prohibit composting meat because of the very real possibility of pests, such as rats, raccoons and the neighbor’s dog, infiltrating the compost pile and not only creating a mess, but possibly spreading disease.
+Some areas, for good reason, prohibit composting meat because of the very real possibility of pests such as rats, raccoons, and the neighbor’s dog, infiltrating the compost pile and not only creating a mess, but possibly spreading disease.

 Not only can composting meat encourage pests, but it can also harbor pathogens, especially if your compost pile is not hot enough to kill them off.
 E coli bacteria, for example, can live for two years.
 Hopefully, however, there is no sign of this bacterium in the meat scraps you are trying to compost!
 Nonetheless, there is potential there for serious illness, or worse, if the resulting compost contaminates the table food one is growing.